eeyhsong/EEG-Conformer/README.md

 ## Citation
 Hope this code can be useful.
-I would be very appreciate if you cite us in your paper. 😊
+I would appreciate you citing us in your paper. 😊
 ```
 @article{song2023eeg,
   title = {{{EEG Conformer}}: {{Convolutional Transformer}} for {{EEG Decoding}} and {{Visualization}}},